dbanetto/uni/while-jvm/report.md

 # Extensions

-All of the extensions discussed, method invocation & implementing records, were actually apart of the assignment it self but obscured.
+All the extensions discussed, method invocation & implementing records, were actually a part of the assignment itself but obscured.

 ## print statement implemented